top of page

 Eat More Frequently

 Try eating 4-6 meals daily to ensure you get enough calories.
-Snacking between meals helps add extra calories.
-Focus on bulking nuts, avocados, lean meats, and whole grains.
-These are nutrient-dense options.
-They can provide the necessary calories and protein to support muscle growth.
-And also overall weight gain.
+Snacking between meals can help add extra calories.
+Focus on bulking foods such as nuts, avocados, lean meats, and whole grains.
+These nutrient-dense options provide the necessary calories and protein for muscle growth.
+You could also add Sunwarrior Protein Powder to your smoothies.

 Track Your Progress

 Keep an eye on your weight and muscle mass.
-Are you gaining too much weight?
-Try to reduce your calorie intake slightly.
+If you are gaining too much weight, consider reducing your calorie intake slightly.

 Stay Hydrated

-Drink plenty of water to keep your body functioning correctly.
+Drink plenty of water to keep your body functioning properly.

 Focus on Strength Training